-This year the event is marked between 7th – 15th January 2017.
+This year the event is marked between 7th – 14th January 2018.
 The kite flying international event this year has been diversified by adding value to the event with laser and sound shows, kite making workshops and more.
-Amazing history, significance, and effects of kites flying will be available for visitors.
+Amazing history, significance and effects of kites flying will be available for visitors.
 Visitors can even enjoy amazing Gujarati food, handicrafts and buy crafts from bazaars.

-People in the northern states of Punjab, Haryana and some of Himachal Pradesh, are busy in making preparations for their much-awaited bonfire festival, Lohri.
-This is the time when they can come out of their homes and celebrate the harvesting of the Rabi (winter) crops and give into relaxing and enjoying the traditional folk songs and dances.
+People of Punjab and Haryana, are busy in making preparations for their much-awaited bonfire festival, Lohri.
+This is the time when they can come out of their homes and celebrate the harvesting of the Rabi (winter) crops.

-In the morning on Lohri, children go from door to door singing and demanding the Lohri ‘loot’ in the form of money and eatables like til (sesame) seeds, peanuts, jaggery, or sweets like gajak, rewri, etc. They sing in praise of Dulha Bhatti, a Punjabi avatar of Robin Hood who robbed the rich to help the poor, and once helped a miserable village girl out of her misery by getting her married off to his own sister.
+On the day of Lohri, children go from door to door singing and demanding the Lohri ‘loot’ in the form of money and eatables like til (sesame) seeds, peanuts, jaggery, or sweets like gajak, rewri, etc. They sing in praise of Dulha Bhatti, a Punjabi avatar of Robin Hood who robbed the rich to help the poor and once helped a miserable village girl out of her misery by getting her married off like his own sister.

 Note: Bhogali Bihu falls on 15th January, this year.

-Apart from taking a holy dip in river Ganga ( Magha Snan) and flying kites on the day of Makar Sankranti (14th January), the day is celebrated by relishing a delicacy of khichdi ( prepared from rice and dal) and is offered to the Sun god.
+Apart from taking a holy dip in river Ganga ( Magha Snan) and flying kites on Makar Sankranti (14th January), the day is also celebrated by relishing a delicacy of khichdi ( prepared from rice and dal) and is offered to the Sun god.
 After the pooja, it is distributed among the family members as Prasad.
-Magha Mela is also organized at Prayag (Allahabad) at the Triveni Sangam.
+Magha Mela is also organised at Prayag (Allahabad) at the Triveni Sangam.
 Also, attend the grand Ganga Aarti at the Triveni Ghat.

-Note: Magha Mela will take place between January 12 – February 24, 2017.
-While you are in Allahabad, do not forget to take a local tour to Allahabad Museum, Anand Bhawan and must try the scrumptious street-side Dahi-Jalebis, Rajaram’s Rabri and Kulfi and Allahabad Churmura.
+Note: Magha Mela will continue the complete month of January.
+While you are in Allahabad, do not forget to take a local tour to Allahabad Museum, Anand Bhawan and must try the scrumptious street-side Dahi-Jalebis, Rajaram’s Rabri and Kulfi and Allahabadi Churmura.

 Makar Sankranti marks the celebrations of Ellu Bella festival in Karnataka(14th January).
-Bulls and cows are decorated and use of freshly cut sugar canes, sesame seeds, jaggery, and coconut are used to prepare regional delicacies on this day.
-But what makes this mix really special is that it is never made handful or spoonful.
-Ellu Bella is always made in quantities that is large enough to be shared with at least ten households.
+Bulls and cows are decorated and use of freshly cut sugarcane, sesame seeds, jaggery and coconut are done to prepare regional delicacies on this day.
+But what makes this mix really special is, that it is never made handful or spoonful.
+Ellu Bella is always made in quantities that are large enough to be shared with at least ten households.

-In West Bengal, this day is celebrated with great pomp and show as Ganga Sagar Mela.Celebrated every year on 14th January, pilgrims from across the country come together at Ganga Sagar to take a holy dip at the confluence of the river Ganga and the Bay of Bengal.
-Following the sacred dip, they offer ‘Puja’ at the ashram located nearby which is related with Kapil Muni.
+In West Bengal, this day is celebrated with great pomp and show as Ganga Sagar Mela.Celebrated every year on 14th January, pilgrims from across the country come together to take a holy dip at the confluence of the river Ganga and the Bay of Bengal.
+Following the sacred dip, they offer ‘Puja’ at the Kapil Muni ashram nearby.

 This fair enjoys the distinction of being the largest fair in the entire West Bengal.
 It also happens to be the second biggest congregation of humanity after the world-renowned Kumbha Mela.